 Don’t knock it till you try it.
 (Though you do need to work quickly and carefully so as not to knock over the sauced clams and tip out their precious liquid.)

-Grilled Littleneck Clams Recipe
+Grilled Littleneck Clams with Soy Sauce

 - 24 littleneck clams (larger ones are better)